 If your pan is too small, just make cupcakes with the extra batter.
 They will cook in about 15 minutes.
 Chocolate Banana Bundt Cake (or cupcakes) freeze well if there are any left over, although I will say leftovers are highly unlikely!

 You probably have the ingredients for Chocolate Banana Bundt Cake already on hand.
 If not, they are pretty easy to assemble.
 Esther recommends using the over-ripe bananas you have stashed away in the freezer to make the cake more moist.
 I’ve used them from the freezer and from the fruit bowl with equal success.

 When I first started making this cake years ago, it was hard to get sour cream in England, so I used crème fraîche or plain or vanilla yogurt, all of which work well.
 Once or twice I have added cinnamon to the batter and got great reviews, although I tend to stick with the original recipe most of the time.
 I have reduced the sugar in the recipe a bit, and I recommend using unsalted butter.

 The Secret To Chocolate Banana Bundt Cake

 You may find Step 8 of the instructions a little shocking, but please don’t be alarmed.
 While pouring the boiling water over top of the batter does sound a little crazy, it actually makes for an incredibly moist and delicious cake.
 Just use care when pouring and stirring as boiling water is, well, it’s hot.
 I wouldn’t want you to burn yourself!

 Chocolate Banana Bundt Cake – Printable Recipe

-- 1 cup butter softened (unsalted if possible)
+- 1 cup butter, softened unsalted butter if possible

 - 1¾ cups granulated sugar